Tip #1: Training Staff

 A poorly trained employee can hurt a small business, especially with a staff that's smaller than your larger competitors.
 That's why clear, consistent training for new hires is so important.
 Here's how to develop a training plan that will help your staff be successful from day one.

-Small business owners are often better able to create a culture and sense of community than bigger companies are because they typically have a smaller staff and, thus, can be more involved in the hiring process.
+Small business owners are often better able to create a culture and sense of community than bigger companies because they typically have a smaller staff and can be more involved in the hiring process.
 Use this to your advantage by giving your company a unified mindset, and make sure your new hires fit within it.

 At Harness Cycle, Anne hires instructors who share the mentality she strives to foster.
 For Anne and her instructors, being a cycling instructor isn't just a part-time job; it's about providing an experience for people.
 She believes it's important to focus on hiring and training, and a big part of that should be on how the prospective employee matches and fits within your company culture.
 “Focus on the culture fit first, but also invest time in training,” Anne says.
 Before even thinking about training, make sure you're hiring someone who shares your company's mentality.

 Establish a Clear Training Strategy

 When you're confident that a new staff member shares your company's goals and attitudes, have a solid plan for how you want them to be trained.
 There are many strategies out there for creating productive training.
 Don't be afraid to test out a few different methods to find the best fit for your goals, budget and staff size; just remember to keep the actual training information consistent.